Partial response to bandh in Bengaluru against Cauvery water release to TN | Law-Order

 - India

-The Bengaluru bandh on Tuesday called by farmers and pro-Kannada organisations and backed by the BJP and JD(S) over the release of Cauvery water to Tamil Nadu evoked a partial response, with most of the public services functioning normally, but fewer people than usual venturing out.
+The Bengaluru bandh called by various organisations over the Cauvery river water dispute evoked partial response on Tuesday, as most of the public services functioned normally but fewer people than usual ventured out.

 'Karnataka Jala Samrakshana Samiti', an umbrella outfit of farmers’ associations and other organisations led by Kuruburu Shanthakumar, had given the call for today's dawn to dusk (6am to 6pm) shutdown.